 Do not believe you’re in until you receive your acceptance letter from the college admissions office.
-Frequently a student will be “dangled along” and then rejected by admissions.
+Frequently a student will be “dangled along” and then rejected by the admissions office.
 Occasionally the student fails to apply to other schools and finds him or herself in April of senior year with nowhere to go and must begin scrambling.

 If you apply to enough Ivy League schools, you will have a better chance of being accepted to at least one.